Base on balls: Game

 Jimmie Foxx, Andre Thornton, Jeff Bagwell and Bryce Harper have each been walked six times during a major league regular season game.
 Among pitchers, Tommy Byrne and Bruno Haas both gave up 16 bases on balls in a game.
-The most consecutive walks to end a game since at least 1920 (with no outs in between the walks) is five, which occurred when the Los Angeles Dodgers beat the Arizona Diamondbacks in 2019.
+On September 17, 1920, the Boston Red Sox drew 20 walks in a 12-inning game against the Detroit Tigers.
+As of September 2024, this is the most walks drawn or allowed by a team in a single game in Major League history according to available data.